-- Give access to a raised slatted area and appropriate perches or raised tiers.
-This provides time for the pullets to learn to navigate without injury while they are young and light and their bones are stronger and more flexible. - Perches should be gradually introduced from 3 days of age to 6 weeks with access starting at 2.4 in/bird.
+- Give pullets access to raised slatted areas, including perches, ramps, and raised tiers, matching the laying house design.
+This provides time for the pullets to learn to navigate while they are young and - Perches should be gradually introduced from 3 days of age to 6 weeks, with access starting at 2.4 in/bird.
 Depending on perch height, chicks will begin perching between 7 and 10 days of age.
-Benefits of early access to perches include higher use of perches in adult birds, increased bone strength with lower prevalence of fractures, and reduced prevalence of floor eggs and cloacal cannibalism during the laying period.
+Benefits of early access to perches include higher use of perches in adult birds, increased bone strength with lower prevalence of fractures, and reduced prevalence of floor eggs and cloacal capacitations. cannibalism during the laying period.
 Access to perches during rearing may also reduce feather pecking during this period.
-The configuration of perches in the rearing shed should ideally be aligned with the laying hen shed. - The sensitive period for learning about food and dust-bathing material is during the first 10 days of life.
-Introducing pullets to dust-bathing substrate and other enrichment materials during this period is crucial, as this may help reduce feather pecking in the future. - Introduce nest boxes during the latter stages of pullet rearing to train the young hens to use a nest box.
-This can help to reduce the number of eggs laid on the floor, which is a source of economic loss.
+The configuration of perches in the rearing shed should ideally be - aligned with the laying hen shed.
+The sensitive period for learning about foraging and dustbathing material is during the first 10 days of life.
+Introducing pullets to litter, dustbathing substrate, and other enrichment materials during this period is crucial, as this may help reduce feather pecking in the future.
+Introduce nestboxes during the latter stages of pullet rearing to train the young hens to use a nestbox.
+This can help reduce the number of eggs laid on the floor, a source of economic loss.